Seirdy/seirdy.one/content/posts/website-best-practices.md

 A <dfn>`longdesc`</dfn> attribute used to be another way to reference an image transcript.
 The `longdesc` attribute contained a hyperlink (often an anchor link) to a location with more information about an image.
 This attribute [has been obsoleted](https://html.spec.whatwg.org/multipage/obsolete.html#non-conforming-features) in the HTML Living Standard.

-The recommended way to link to a transcript is by hyperlinking the image (i.e., wrapping it with `<a>`).
-Put a short summary in the alt-text, and mention that the hyperlink contains a transcript.
+The recommended way to link to a transcript is by hyperlinking the image (i.e., wrapping it with `<a>`) or semantically grouping the image with its transcript.
+Put a short summary in the alt-text, and mention the availability of a transcript.
+I do this by adding a transcript in a `<details>` element at the end of a `<figcaption>`.

+A [StackOverflow thread about comic transcripts](https://stackoverflow.com/questions/65564539/what-is-the-semantically-correct-way-to-include-transcript-from-a-comic) outlines a good approach to semantically group images and transcripts, but I disagree with their interpretation of `<figcaption>`.
+Nothing in the spec seems to imply that appending a `<details>` element to the end of a `<figcaption>` would be improper.
+Adding `<details>` to a caption seems to tick all the right boxes: the `<figcaption>` has semantics indicating a description of the `<figure>` content; the figure, caption, and transcript are visually close together; and `<details>` indicates additional hidden-by-default information without presenting it to uninterested readers.
+Other information is available in the alt-text, surrounding context, and rest of the caption; a blind reader who got the necessary information should only have to expand the transcript if they're interested enough.
+Having an unusually long caption seems like a small price to pay.

 <figure>
 <figcaption>